 What is the importance of selenium for the immune system ?

 Selenium owes its central role in the immune system to its various effects on the body.
-As part of an important system in the body, the trace element helps fight stress on a cellular level.
-The importance of selenium for the immune system is also shown by the fact that the body becomes significantly more susceptible to infections related to selenium deficiency.
-The longer the selenium deficiency persists, the greater the risk of infection.
-With a weakened immune system, allergies and autoimmune diseases are correspondingly more common.
+As part of an important system in the body, the trace element helps to combat stress at the cellular level.
+Selenium helps the immune system to function normally and fights infections.

 How can I top up the required selenium intake?